-- Increase workforce awareness of operational authority and available resources to facilitate efficient enterprisewide emergency responses and recovery efforts. - Promote community awareness of available services and resources provided by Public Works, particularly in the context of emergency management and related municipal services. - Develop and strengthen strategic relationships and collaborative opportunities to support situational awareness, regional preparedness, response efficiency, and recovery efforts. - Support preparation for emerging social, environmental, health, and technology issues, recognizing the interplay between these issues and their implications for emergency management.
+- Increase workforce awareness of operational authority and available resources to facilitate efficient enterprisewide emergency responses and recovery efforts. - Build community resilience and educate our at-risk unincorporated residents on emergency and disaster preparedness information through meaningful community outreach and engagement. - Promote community awareness of available services and resources provided by Public Works, particularly in the context of emergency management and related municipal services. - Develop and strengthen strategic relationships and collaborative opportunities to support situational awareness, regional preparedness, response efficiency, and recovery and resiliency efforts. - Support preparation for emerging social, environmental, health, and technology issues, recognizing the interplay between these issues and their implications for emergency management.